Benefits and Limitations

 - The decision is low impact and no big deal;

-- The people who need to contribute to the decision are not able to collaborate, for example, the individuals cannot meet face-to-face.
+- The people who need to contribute to the decision are not able or willing to collaborate, for example, the individuals cannot meet face-to-face.

-To take full advantage of consensus, you require a collaborative mindset, a participatory decision-making process, and a tool to help you understand if you have found a solution that everyone agrees with.
+To take full advantage of unanimity, you require a collaborative mindset, a collaborative decision-making process, and a tool to help you understand if you have found a solution that everyone agrees with.

-Consensus comes from the Latin verb “con-sentire.”
-Con means “together,” and sentire is commonly translated as “to feel, perceive, think.”
-To reach consensus, people must understand each other’s perspectives and feel and think together.
+To reach unanimous agreement, people must understand each other’s perspectives and feel and think together.
 This, in turn, requires that everybody involved in making the decision is heard and listened to.
 What’s more, people must have an open mind and let go of their preconceived notions and ideas, appreciate other people’s ideas, and jointly look for opportunities to discover with new, better ideas.

 Once everybody has been heard, take the next step.
 Encourage people to understand each other’s perspectives and motivations and look for common ground.
 This is likely to involve some struggle, as some individuals—possibly yourself—may still be attached to their ideas.
 Give them time to let go and embrace other people’s suggestions.
 Consider testing some of the ideas by running experiments—be it observing or interviewing users or exposing prototypes to them.
 Sort ideas into categories, distinguish opinions from facts, and summarise key points.
 A great solution often combines elements of different ideas, and it can significantly vary from what you had in mind at the beginning of the process.
 Finally exercise judgement using the data that you have collected and come to agreement.